h2oai/nitro/README.md

 ### Color Palette - Value

-Set `selected=True` to pre-select a color in the palette.
+Set `value=` to pre-select an option having that color value.

 ```py